AgentMC/Sao20/Translate/En/Part6.md

 And sacred power is not just for humans and animals, but also plants — even for the moss grown over the cobblestone.
 Of course, it’s amount would be quite modest, but if such moss is hurt by being stepped on multiple times, a small amount of sacred power will be released to surrounding space.

-The stripes of released violet mist were drawn to the ground, forming fine twisting branches similar to a plant and shining mysteriously.
+The stripes of discharged violet mist were drawn to the ground, forming fine twisting branches similar to a plant and shining mysteriously.
 The shape and the arrangement of it was undoubtedly human footprints.
 Moreover, from the way it was shining, it was only recently that moss was stepped on.

 Footprints extended north from the back door of the mansion and disappeared in the forest surrounding the backyard.